Uniswap/docs/docs/contracts/uniswapx/01-overview.md

 # Trading on UniswapX
 To trade using UniswapX, swappers create orders that define their auction parameters and price tolerance.
 Each supported chain uses different auction mechanisms optimized for its specific characteristics.

 For example, the graphic below illustrates a Dutch Auction, one type of auction used in UniswapX.
 In this auction, the order starts at a maximum price and decays down to a minimum price over time.
-Note that orders technically specify output amounts, but the documentation will sometimes use 'price' interchangeably for simplicity.
+Note that orders technically specify output token amounts, but the documentation will sometimes use 'price' interchangeably for simplicity.

  <img src={require('./images/UniswapX_graph.png').default} alt="UniswapX" width="100%%" />